 We believe that it is impossible to achieve a proper understanding of regional and country-specific issues without a solid foundation in established theories and methods of social science.
-Acquiring and utilising such methodology is therefore a core characteristic of our programme.
+Acquiring and utilizing such methodology is, therefore, a core characteristic of our programme.
 However, even the best methodological skills are unlikely to produce optimal results if they are applied out of context.
 Historical and cultural tradition, customs, and values limit the number of actually available options and influence choices in East Asian societies just as anywhere else.
-It is therefore no coincidence that our programme is based at an area studies department.
+It is, therefore, no coincidence that our programme is based at an area studies department.

-EcoS was first offered in the winter term 2008.
 The objective of the programme is to train experts in social science methods who apply their methodological skills to the East Asian region using a multidisciplinary approach.
-Accordingly, emphasis is put on transnational and regional issues and on comparative analyses.
+Accordingly, the emphasis is put on transnational and regional issues and on comparative analyses.